For students

 Tap and count

-Clap or tap through the rhythm of your piece while counting out loud.
-For pianists, try tapping both hands' parts simultaneously with each hand while counting aloud.
+Clap or tap through the rhythm of your piece or section while counting out loud.
+For pianists, see if you can tap the right and left hand parts accurately with each hand while counting aloud.

 #8